 - ONLY 1 DAY LEFT to Secure Your Dates

-These types of subject lines remind people of their limited time left and encourage them to act ASAP.
-Therefore, generating more clicks and traffic for your business.
+These types of email marketing subject lines remind people of their limited time left and encourage them to act ASAP.
+Therefore, generating more clicks and traffic for your company.

 Some impactful words to consider that inject urgency into your subject lines are:

 Limited Time, Last Chance, Still Time, Quick, Fast, and Now.
-Essentially, any words that naturally express urgency are a good way to go.
+Essentially, words that naturally express urgency are usually a good way to go.